On this page

 Ten new resource namespaces added: Sandboxes, Deployments, Versions, Releases, Runtime Instances, Domains, Data Services (Postgres, Redis, Storage), Network Policy, and Credits.
 Coverage tables are on each SDK page.

-The in-computer daemon now supports exposing internal services as tunnels — useful for previewing dev servers running inside a computer from outside the VM boundary.
+The computer command service now supports exposing internal services as tunnels - useful for previewing dev servers running inside a computer from outside the VM boundary.
 See Previews →

 Mar 31 - Apr 13, 2026